NATIONAL GRID SPON ADR EACH REP 5 ORD SHS(POST SPLT)

 Analyst Rating

-Analysts suggest purchasing National Grid's stock, expecting it to rise to $80.5.
+Analysts strongly recommend buying National Grid's stock, believing it will rise significantly.

 Above Average